Nezer-Ekunke/technical-writing/clnosorr6000409lccpc4bmbs.md

     ![Justify Content: Center](https://cdn.hashnode.com/res/hashnode/image/upload/v1696972963329/23847129-31cd-4ab8-a8da-b9827eb72d7c.png align="center")

-* **space-between:** space between as the name implies creates equal spaces in between the items, leaving the item spanned across the direction of flex, but little or no space around the items.
+* **space-between:** space-between, as the name implies, creates equal spaces in between the items, leaving the item spanned across the direction of flex but little or no space around the items.

     ![Justify Content: Space Between](https://cdn.hashnode.com/res/hashnode/image/upload/v1696973005903/ed40b2be-4279-4bd4-a42b-41698e5213e9.png align="center")

-* **space-around:** this property is almost the same as space between, it creates equal space between the items and equal space around them, but take note that the space between the items and the space around the items are not equal.
+* **space-around:** this property is almost the same as space between; it creates equal space between the items and equal space around them, but take note that the space between the items and the space around the items are not equal.

     ![Justify Content: Space Around](https://cdn.hashnode.com/res/hashnode/image/upload/v1696973044816/97ecf0e9-dafa-4da0-9d16-a4a579577cc5.png align="center")